Financial Aid Policies and Procedures

 The Financial Aid Office is required by federal statute to calculate the percentage of earned Title IV Funds received or pending to be received and to return the unearned funds for a student who withdrew, was terminated, or failed to return from an approved leave of absence.

-An official withdrawal occurs when the student notifies an instructor, financial aid director, or the Chief Administrative Officer in writing of their withdrawal;
+An official withdrawal occurs when the student notifies an instructor, registrar, or student services in writing of their withdrawal;

-An unofficial withdrawal occurs when the student fails to return from an approved leave of absence.
+An unofficial withdrawal occurs when the student fails to return from an approved leave of absence or stops attending school without notification.

-- If a student fails to return from an approved leave of absence then the withdrawal date will be determined by the last day of physical attendance.
+- If a student fails to return from an approved leave of absence then the withdrawal date will be determined by the last day of documented academic attendance.

-- Any unearned funds will be returned as soon as possible but no later than 45 days from the day the school determined the student would not be returning, which would be the day the student was scheduled to return from a leave of absence.
+- Any unearned funds will be returned as soon as possible but no later than 45 days from the day the school determined the student would not be returning or the date the student was scheduled to return from a leave of absence.

-A student will be dropped from the financial aid program if the student does not attend school for 14 consecutive days.
+A student will be dropped from the financial aid program if at the end of the payment period it is determined that the student is no longer attending school.
 Any unearned Title IV funds will be returned as soon as possible but no later than 45 days from the day the student was dropped from financial aid.

 Title IV Refund Calculation